 School Health Services at KIPP Columbus

-KIPP Columbus staff, students and family members can get health care services at the Nationwide Children’s Hospital School-Based Health Center, located at 2800 Inspire Drive.
-It’s like a doctor’s office -- right at school.
+KIPP Columbus students, staff and family members can get health care services at the Nationwide Children’s Hospital School-Based Health Center, located at 2800 Inspire Drive.

 Nationwide Children’s is proud to partner with The Ohio State University Wexner Medical Center, to offer pediatric and adult primary care services – including checkups, sick visits, vaccines, blood work, medication management, sports physicals, work permits and more – in one convenient location.
-Additional specialty services include pediatric vision, dental, sports medicine and behavioral health services.
+Additional specialty services include pediatric vision, dental, sports medicine, and behavioral health services.

 How to Schedule an Appointment